WHAT DO PROCESS SERVERS IN MINNESOTA DO?

 Evidence of service will be deemed complete upon receipt of a written acknowledgment by the party or attorney.
 If the attorney or party cannot be reached at their usual place of business, service may be effected by leaving a copy of the document with the court administrator.
 After the documents are sent, the service is complete.
 When a fax is successfully sent and received, the service is complete.

-At Undisputed Legal, we provide three levels of service [A.] Routine Process Service, wherein the process server makes its first attempt at service within five to seven days, [B.] Rush Service, where the process server makes its first attempt at service within forty-eight hours and [C.] service by mail, where documents are mailed in twenty-four hours.
+At Undisputed Legal, we provide three levels of service [A.] Routine Process Service, wherein the Process Servers in Minnesota make their first attempt at service within five to seven days; [B.] Rush Service, where the Process Servers in Minnesota make its first attempt at service within forty-eight hours and [C.] service by mail, where documents are mailed in twenty-four hours.
 It should be noted that every level of service will have the same level of due diligence ascribed to it.
 Our process servers in Minnesota will make up to three attempts at service in the morning, afternoon, and evening.
 The only difference is the time that the service will be attempted.

 PROOF OF Process SERVICE